braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 # Creating feature flags

-> This article describes how to create and implement feature flags.
-If you want to learn more about what feature flags are and how you can use them in Braze, check out [About feature flags][5] before proceeding.

-Feature flags allow you to remotely enable or disable functionality for a selection of users.
+> Feature flags allow you to remotely enable or disable functionality for a selection of users.
 Create a new feature flag within the Braze dashboard.
 Provide a name and an `ID`, a target audience, and a percentage of users for whom to enable to this feature.
 Then, using that same `ID` in your app or website's code, you can conditionally run certain parts of your business logic.

+Looking to learn more about what feature flags are and how you can use them in Braze?
+Check out [About feature flags][5] before proceeding.

 {% alert important %}
 Feature flags are currently in beta.
 Contact your Braze account manager if you're interested in participating in the early access.